Probe for bound states of SU(3) fermions and colour deconfinement

-The finite temperature induces specific changes in the persistent current frequency.
-We analysed the interplay between interaction and thermal fluctuations quantitatively and {we obtained specific laws describing it}.
+Finite temperature $T$ induces specific changes in the persistent current frequency.
+We analysed the interplay between interaction and thermal fluctuations quantitatively and {obtained specific laws describing it}.
 For mild interactions, the frequency of $I(\phi)$ changes as result of the population of the scattering states.
-Indeed, we observe that the phenomenon occurs as a {\it crossover from a colourless bound state to coloured multiplets, governed by the ratio $U/T$ without an explicit $SU(3)$ breaking} --see Fig.~\ref{fig:tempcurr} and Fig.~\ref{fig:scales} (\textbf{a}).
-Although specific non-perturbative effects near the QCD transition are missed by our analogue system (such as the string breaking and the colour charge screening), the bound states' deconfinement we find in this regime displays similarities with the Quark-Gluon plasma formation at large $T$ and small baryonic density~\cite{satz2013probing}.
-For stronger attraction, the system defines a gas of bound states separated by the scattering states by a finite energy gap. {\it In this regime, a `single particle' thermal persistent current arises from the combination of the frequencies characterizing the different energy levels in the bound state sub-band} --Fig.~\ref{fig:scales} (\textbf{c}).
-We find that, in a cross-over region between the scattering-states-dominated and the gas of bound states, the change of the frequency of $I(\phi)$ takes place with an identical functional dependence on interactions and temperature --see Fig.~\ref{fig:scales}.
+Indeed, we observe that the phenomenon occurs as a {\it crossover from a colourless bound state to coloured multiplets, governed by the ratio $U/T$ without an explicit $SU(3)$ breaking} --Fig.~\ref{fig:tempcurr} and Fig.~\ref{fig:scales} (\textbf{a}).
+Although specific non-perturbative effects near the QCD transition are missed by our analogue system (such as string breaking and colour charge screening), the bound states' deconfinement in this regime displays similarities with the Quark-Gluon plasma formation at large $T$ and small baryonic density~\cite{satz2013probing}.
+Moreover, the introduction of a chemical potential, $\mu$, could permit us to study of the ``critical line" in the $T$-$\mu$ plane, in analogy with QCD at finite temperature and density, related with relativistic, but lower energy, heavy ion collisions and with the equation of state in the neutron stars core~\cite{Andronic2018,Annala2020}.
+However this aspect requires a dedicated forthcoming analysis.
+For stronger attraction, the system defines a gas of bound states separated from the scattering states by a finite energy gap. {\it In this regime, a `single particle' thermal persistent current arises from the combination of the frequencies characterizing the different energy levels in the bound state sub-band} --Fig.~\ref{fig:scales} (\textbf{c}).
+In the cross-over region between the scattering-states dominated and the gas of bound states, the change of the frequency of $I(\phi)$ takes place with an identical functional dependence on $U$ and $T$ --Fig.~\ref{fig:scales}.
 For increasing interaction, the bound states' sub-band gets tighter and, therefore the temperature is increasingly relevant to wash out the fractionalization of the persistent current's periodicity.